ChrisAntaki/typesjs/README.md

 ```

-This package is available through npm, as "typesjs".
+This package is available through npm, as `typesjs`